teuben/teunix/Install/Linux_U20.04.md

 	       Toggle Present Windows (Current Desktop) -> Meta+D

      (Personlization)
+     6. Applications
+      File Associations:  search for html, and make sure firefox is the first, if you install an E-book editor, this can be the default and is annoying.
      7. Online Accounts
       make a google account, this will give you access to google Drive etc. make sure you first login the browers to Drive, otherwise your Browser window will/might hang.